tbrown122387/gradeR/README.md

 submissions.
 This package has two primary functions called `calcGrades()` and `calcGradesForGradescope`, and much of the testing functionality is taken from the `testthat` package.
+# This is a test change for Q1

 ## Installation